Donny Osmond: Film and television

-Osmond was a guest on Kevin Nealon's web series on YouTube, Hiking with Kevin, in March, 2019.
-The webisode begins with the two hiking and through the snow at the Sundance Resort in Utah, and ends with them walking a crowded Las Vegas Strip until Osmond brings Nealon backstage at the Donny & Marie Showroom in the Flamingo Hotel, at which he was to perform that evening.
+Osmond was a guest on Kevin Nealon's web series on YouTube, Hiking with Kevin, in March 2019.
+The webisode begins with the two hiking through the snow at the Sundance Resort in Utah, and ends with them walking a crowded Las Vegas Strip until Osmond brings Nealon backstage at the Donny & Marie Showroom in the Flamingo Hotel, at which he was to perform that evening.

+In 2020, Osmond was invited as a celebrity panelist for Fox's I Can See Your Voice, appearing on episode 5 in the first season of the show (4 November).

+Osmond is mentioned in a comedic exchange in the third episode of HBO's miniseries The Night Of (2016).
+Two lawyers played by John Turturro and Jeannie Berlin fail to recall whether Osmond does or does not have a criminal history.

 Dancing with the Stars

 Osmond and professional Kym Johnson were paired for the ninth season of Dancing with the Stars.
-He participated in the show to prove he was a better dancer than his sister.
-It was very difficult for him to manage to get to rehearsals and host his show in Las Vegas with sister Marie.
-For the first week, the two were assigned to dance a Foxtrot and a 30-second Salsa.
-His Foxtrot was said to be "too theatrical" and was scored 20/30 from the judges.
-He, however, managed to maintain a good score when his Salsa scored 10 points and was safe that week.
-He danced a Jive the following week which was guest judged by Baz Luhrmann.
+He participated in the show to prove he was a better dancer than his sister, Marie, who made it to the finals of season 5.
+For the first week, Donny and his partner were assigned to perform a foxtrot and a 30-second salsa.
+His foxtrot was said to be "too theatrical" and was scored 20/30 by the judges, however he managed to maintain a good score when his salsa scored 10 points.
+He performed a jive the following week, which was guest-judged by Baz Luhrmann.
 He scored 25 and was scored second place, called first to be safe.
-That following week he danced a Rumba and scored 21.
+That following week he performed a rumba and scored 21.

-After his comments, he "toyed with" openly gay judge Bruno Tonioli, first kissing him, before embracing him and tipping him back in a mock-passionate move after Bruno called Osmond's dance "a bit airy-fairy".
-The following week introduced four new dances including the Charleston which he danced and scored 24.
-That following week, the two danced an Argentine Tango which scored 29/30, the highest scored dance to date until it was beaten by then top scorer and future runner-up Mýa and her 70s-themed Samba.
-He had also received that week's encore.
+The following week introduced four new dances including the Charleston, for which he scored 24.
+That following week, the two performed an Argentine tango.
+The couple scored 29/30, which was the highest-scored dance to date until it was beaten by then-top scorer and future runner-up Mýa and her 70s-themed samba.
+Donny also received that week's encore.